avigad/mathematics_in_lean_source/source/logic.rst

 then ``λ n, c * s n`` converges to ``c * a``.
 It is helpful to split into cases depending on whether ``c`` is equal to zero or not.
-Since we have not shown you how to do that yet, we have taken care of the zero case first, and we have left you to prove the result with the extra assumption that ``c`` is nonzero.
+We have taken care of the zero case, and we have left you to prove the result with the extra assumption that ``c`` is nonzero.